genedan/TmVal/docs/usage/growth/discount.rst

 Examples
 ==========

-Suppose we borrow $1000 to be paid back in 1 year, and we need to pay $100 of discount up front.
+Suppose we borrow 1000 to be paid back in 1 year, and we need to pay 100 of discount up front.
 What is the effective discount on the loan?

-To solve this problem, we can use the ``discount_interval()`` method of the ``Amount`` class.
-TmVal also has a class called ``SimpleLoan`` which is a special case of money growth in which a lump sum is borrowed and paid back with a single payment at a later point in time.
+To solve this problem, we can use the :meth:`.discount_interval` method of the :class:`.Amount` class.
+TmVal also has a class called :class:`.SimpleLoan` which is a special case of money growth in which a lump sum is borrowed and paid back with a single payment at a later point in time.
 These loans are common between people outside the context of banking.

-The ``SimpleLoan`` is callable, and can be passed to the ``Amount`` class just like a growth function.
+:class`.SimpleLoan` is callable, and can be passed to the :class:`.Amount` class just like a growth function.

-To create a simple loan, supply the principal, term, and discount amount to ``SimpleLoan``.
-Then we can use ``discount_interval()`` to get the discount rate over the interval :math:`[0, 1]`:
+To create a simple loan, supply the principal, term, and discount amount to :class:`.SimpleLoan`.
+Then we can use :meth:`.discount_interval` to get the discount rate over the interval :math:`[0, 1]`:

 .. ipython:: python